 Special Guest Instructor

-We make it a point to invite friends with special talents as guests on the workshops, so you never know who you’ll be rubbing shoulders with.
+We make it a point to invite friends with special talents as guests on the workshops, and often its these special guests who offer the greatest insights.

 Italy Workshops offices are located in Salt Lake City, UT in the historic downtown mansion of Busath Studio & Gardens.
 Please feel free to stop in and visit.